-A Delta Operator Transitions from War To Music: The Story of Silence and Light (Part One)
+A Delta Operator Transitions from War to Music

 Today, so many years later, I’m tapping into my roots as an Airborne Ranger to “set the example for others to follow” to quote the Ranger Creed.
 My career in special operations spanned 20 years and took me to almost every continent and almost every state in the U.S., and to every conflict on our planet.
 In October 2010, after I turned in my badge (the badge that gave me access to the place beyond the fence for 12 years) and drove down All American Freeway with Ft.
 Bragg, NC in my rear-view mirror, I was overcome with emotions.
 One main thought kept running through my mind, “I can’t believe that I’m still here, that I’m still in one piece, that I’m still alive.”
 Underneath my sunglasses, the tears rolled down my cheeks as I thought back to the afternoon of October 3rd, 1993.
 At some point during an extremely violent part of the battle on the streets of Mogadishu, I found peace in the fact that I wouldn’t likely live that day.
 I briefly looked up at the brilliant deep blue sky and thought to myself, “As long as I can stare into this beautiful sky as I lay dying, I’ll be ok with that.”
 The serenity of that thought was interrupted by bursts of 5.56 rounds spewing from my M-249 SAW gun into the waves of militia fighters who were seemingly everywhere.

 Brad with B co 3/75; Somalia in 1993.